shivani782001/Car-Rental-System/README.md

 # Car Rental System using (OOPs) Java

-The Car Rental System, an interactive Java console application that blends education and simulation.
+Car Rental System, an interactive Java console application that blends education and simulation.

 1. Rent a Car: Encounter the simplicity of car rental via an engaging console interface.
 2. Return a Car: Seamlessly return previously leased vehicles and revise availability status.